paravez/academic-kickstart/content/authors/admin/_index.md

 I am an Assistant Professor at Nottingham University Business School.
 I received my PhD from The University of Nottingham in 2011 and have recently completed a Marie Skodowska-Curie Fellowship on the social, technical and ethical challenges of national programmes in big data in healthcare.

-My research focuses on science and technology studies of big data from electronic health records in the context of national health systems.
+My research focuses on science and technology studies of information technology and big data from electronic health records in the context of national health systems.

-I am also interested in data ethics, health informatics and scientometrics.